 17. Fall Trivia Night

-Rent a sound system and hold this event at a local pub.
+Rent a sound system and hold this event at a local watering hole or community center.
 Create a registration page so teams can register ahead of time and give prizes to both the team with the most correct answers and the team that raises the most money through their peer-to-peer fundraising page.
-Ask questions about Sleepy Hollow, the history of Halloween, pie ingredients, or movie and song quotes.
+Ask fall-themed questions about Sleepy Hollow, the history of Halloween, pie ingredients, or movie and song quotes.
 Example: What are Adam Sandler’s favorite kind of pants in his famous Thanksgiving song?

 18. Bonfire Event